 No. Graphiquity speaks standard Cypher — the language Neo4j popularised — plus SQL (for tabular queries), GraphQL (for API generation), and natural-language queries.
 Most engineers start querying in minutes.

 We're early, pre-revenue, and picky on purpose.
-If you're sitting on a pile of records that have to hold up to a regulator, an auditor, or a plaintiff — let's talk about shaping the product around your first real workload.
+We're working with three companies over the next twelve months — ideally specialty insurance, E&S underwriting, fraud / SIU teams, or regulatory reporting at a fintech.
+If you're sitting on records that have to hold up to a regulator, an auditor, or a plaintiff, let's talk about shaping the product around your first real workload.
 Here's the trade:

-Free to get started.
-No credit card required.
-Standard Cypher, nothing to relearn.
-Import your first graph in under a minute.
+Free to start.
+No credit card.
+Standard Cypher — nothing to relearn.
+Import your first graph in under a minute, or talk to us about a design-partner working session on a real submission cohort.